iCyanCorporation/opendomains/README.md

 - Read `init-url.txt`.
 - Check and respect the CSV file lock in the `data/` directory.
 - **Check and respect each site's `robots.txt` before crawling any URL.**
-- Begin crawling each seed and saving subpages under their respective TLD folders.
+- Begin crawling each seed URL.
+It will follow links on the same domain (regardless of path) and also add discovered external domains to the crawl queue, saving content under their respective TLD and domain folders.

 ### 🛎 GitHub Actions Routine